Glossary

 - What is a good cost-per-use?

-There's no universal threshold — it depends on the category.
-For clothing, many personal finance experts suggest targeting under $5 per use for everyday items and under $10 per use for occasional wear.
-For electronics and furniture, anything under $1 per use is considered excellent value.
+There is no universal cost-per-use threshold.
+Treat numbers like under $5 per use for everyday clothing, under $10 per use for occasional wear, or under $1 per use for frequently used home items as personal rules of thumb, not expert standards.
 The real power of cost-per-use is in comparing alternatives: if one option costs $2/use and another costs $15/use, the decision becomes obvious.

 - Which apps calculate cost-per-use automatically?

-Spence is currently the only AI tool that automates cost-per-use as part of a pre-purchase analysis.
+Among the tools reviewed here, Spence is the only AI tool that automates cost-per-use as part of a pre-purchase analysis.
 It estimates usage based on the product category and shows the calculation alongside price, resale value, and affordability context.

 - How do you estimate number of uses?